Should big profitable web sites have to modify their sites so they are usable by the disabled?

 U.S. District Court Judge Michael Ponsor allowed the National Association of the Deaf to proceed with claims that Netflix discriminates by failing to provide closed captioning online.
 Netflix eventually settled the lawsuit by agreeing to offer closed captioning on streaming video.

-In 2007, the Department of Justice entered into a settlement agreement with Sylvan Learning Centers, which provides tutoring services in person and online through the Internet.
-Sylvan Learning Centers had refused to provide auxiliary aids for a prospective deaf student.
-As part of the settlement agreement, Sylvan Learning Centers agreed to make its services accessible to people who are deaf or hard of hearing.
+In 2007, the Department of Justice entered into a settlement agreement with Sylvan Learning Centers (an Authorized Partner), which provides tutoring services in person and online through the Internet.
+Sylvan Learning Centers (an Authorized Partner) had refused to provide auxiliary aids for a prospective deaf student.
+As part of the settlement agreement, Sylvan Learning Centers (an Authorized Partner) agreed to make its services accessible to people who are deaf or hard of hearing.

 In 2006, the National Federation of the Blind sued Target for failing to make its website accessible to blind customers.
 The court ruled that Target may be required to make its website services accessible, if the website provides information and services necessary for the full and equal enjoyment of goods and services offered in Target stores.